Megan Thee Stallion: 2020–2021: Career stardom, Suga and Good News

-On November 13, 2020, Megan announced the upcoming release of her debut studio album, Good News, released on November 20, 2020.
+On November 20, 2020, Megan released of her debut studio album, Good News.
 The release of the album also coincided with its fourth single, "Body", with its accompanying music video.
 "Body" was a commercial success and made her the first woman in history to achieve three number-one Streaming Songs in a single calendar year.
 Good News debuted at number 2 on the Billboard 200, and at number 1 on the Top R&B/Hip-Hop Albums, with over 100,000 album-equivalent units sold.
 On January 14, 2021, Megan was featured on a remix of Ariana Grande's single "34+35", the second single from her sixth studio album Positions, alongside American singer and rapper Doja Cat.
-A music video for the remix was later released on February 12, 2021.
+A music video for the remix was on February 12, 2021.

 In June, she released the single "Thot Shit", with a music video featuring an hypocritical, socially conservative politician.
 Megan took home the most awards at the 2021 BET Awards ceremony, with four nominations won.
 Boy band BTS released a remix of the single "Butter" featuring Megan Thee Stallion, which reached number three on the Billboard Global 200.
 She also led the nominations for the 2021 BET Hip Hop Awards along with Cardi B, with nine categories each; both rappers won the most awards during that ceremony, including three for "WAP".
 Megan was featured on DJ Snake's single "SG", along with Ozuna and Lisa of Blackpink, released in October.
 Megan released Something for Thee Hotties, a collection of previously unreleased songs and freestyles, on October 29, 2021.
 The compilation album debuted at number five on the US Billboard 200, becoming Megan's fourth top 10.

 On September 16, 2021, Post Malone announced the Posty Fest 2021 lineup, with Megan as one of the performers at the festival based in Arlington, Texas, to be held that October.
 Megan was honored as one of Glamours Women of the Year in November.
 Megan won three awards at the 2021 American Music Awards, tying with Doja Cat and BTS for the most wins that night.

 Megan graduated from Texas Southern University on December 11, 2021.
 Shortly after, Megan was honored with the 18th Congressional District of Texas Hero Award by Rep. Sheila Jackson Lee for her philanthropy efforts in Houston.